Seismic Shifts – the recent changes to the UK labour market

 Source: Pixid analysis of ONS data

-A full sectoral and role-by role analysis, by engagement status for calendar years
+A full sectoral and role-by role analysis, by engagement status

-2019 and 2021, is included within the main report.
+over the period 2019-2022 – and trend data for 2023 – is included within the main report.

 With so much unprecedented turmoil occurring over such a relatively short time period, there has never been a greater need for effective management of the contingent labour pool.